-Development Team members often have specialized skills, and it is beneficial to take advantage of their differences to work efficiently.
-But if everyone only works only within their own expertise, they may delay work that they would otherwise complete if they were to spread the work more evenly.
+Development Team members often have specialized skills; it is beneficial to take advantage of their differences to work efficiently.
+But if everyone works only within his or her own expertise, tasks may get delayed instead of being spread more evenly and completed.

 The Development Team controls all aspects of its day-to-day work.
 For example, they run the Daily Scrum meetings, and decide who works on what.
 They decide the order of work, and decide how to organize Swarming.
 The team decides how to take advantage of the Development Team members’ special skills and areas of expertise.
 It may include deciding who pairs with whom, and so forth.

 ✥ ✥ ✥

 Note that self-organization requires maturity and discipline.
 Some people are uncomfortable with self-organization.
-Stakeholders such as the Product Owner may be tempted to jump in to help, or the ScrumMaster might think they know the who should work on what (at no time does the ScrumMaster assign people to work on tasks or tell Developers how to work).
+Stakeholders such as the Product Owner may be tempted to jump in to help, or the ScrumMaster might think they know who should work on what (at no time does the ScrumMaster assign people to work on tasks or tell Developers how to work).
 But people outside of the Development Team need to let the team learn through self-organization, even if it is initially difficult.
 A Scrum Coach can help.